-Across the South-East European territory, there are rural areas with a high percentage of people living with no or very weak broadband Internet coverage, representing a part of the broadband gap.
-It is proven and well known that broadband gap has a negative impact on economic growth and social cohesion.
+Across the South-East European territory, there are rural areas with a high percentage of people living with no or very weak broadband iternet coverage, representing a part of the broadband gap.
+It is proven that broadband gap has a negative impact on economic growth and social cohesion.
 PPP4Broadband project aimed to improve the development of virtual accessibility in South-East European rural areas - using PPP models – in order to increase rural economic and social development.
-The need for proper broadband connectivity has been widely recognized also from local authorities in the areas that lack such services, which are willing to take the main role to ensure the development of the rural areas.
+The need for proper broadband connectivity has been widely recognized also from local authorities in the areas, that lack such services, which are willing to take the main role to ensure the development of the rural areas.
 PPP4Broadband project delivered numerous innovative tools for guiding and supporting public procurers who want to undergo PPP procurement to select the most suitable private provider of broadband infrastructure.

 The whole concept of PPP4Broadband was proved through 4 pilot investments using PPP4Broadband models in Greece, Romania, Former Yugoslav Republic of Macedonia and Slovenia.
 Throughout the implementation of the pilot actions, the indirect target group was the citizens of pilot municipalities:

-- In Greece, thanks to the participation to the Connected Communities initiative, a larger investment is proposed along with the Region of Western Greece that covers the biggest number of excluded suburbs in Municipality of Patras with 8613 inhabitants, which corresponds to approximately 2150 households.
+- In Greece, thanks to the participation to the Connected Communities initiative, a larger investment is proposed along with the Region of Western Greece.
+That covers the biggest number of excluded suburbs in Municipality of Patras with 8613 inhabitants, which corresponds to approximately 2150 households.

 - In the East Region in Macedonia, 11 mayors communicated and cooperated intensively.
 They are all well informed of the existence of PPP models for broadband and represent an excellent potential for new cases of PPP models.